Insider Selling: Yext (NYSE:YEXT) President Sells 8,160 Shares of Stock

 - On Wednesday, January 24th, Brian Distelburger sold 8,160 shares of Yext stock.
 The stock was sold at an average price of $12.45, for a total transaction of $101,592.00.

-Several hedge funds have recently bought and sold shares of the stock.
-Bamco Inc. NY grew its holdings in shares of Yext by 18.6% in the fourth quarter.
-Bamco Inc. NY now owns 1,756,349 shares of the company’s stock valued at $21,129,000 after purchasing an additional 275,000 shares in the last quarter.
-Ontario Teachers Pension Plan Board grew its holdings in shares of Yext by 200.0% in the fourth quarter.
-Ontario Teachers Pension Plan Board now owns 1,500,000 shares of the company’s stock valued at $18,045,000 after purchasing an additional 1,000,000 shares in the last quarter.
-BlackRock Inc. grew its holdings in shares of Yext by 73.5% in the fourth quarter.
-BlackRock Inc. now owns 1,257,040 shares of the company’s stock valued at $15,122,000 after purchasing an additional 532,722 shares in the last quarter.
-Clearbridge Investments LLC grew its holdings in shares of Yext by 124.1% in the fourth quarter.
-Clearbridge Investments LLC now owns 842,563 shares of the company’s stock valued at $10,136,000 after purchasing an additional 466,631 shares in the last quarter.
-Finally, Vanguard Group Inc. purchased a new position in shares of Yext in the second quarter valued at $10,627,000.
-38.78% of the stock is owned by hedge funds and other institutional investors.
+Several equities research analysts recently weighed in on the stock.
+Piper Jaffray reaffirmed a “buy” rating and issued a $16.00 price objective on shares of Yext in a report on Friday, March 9th.
+Zacks Investment Research downgraded shares of Yext from a “hold” rating to a “sell” rating in a report on Wednesday, March 14th.
+Finally, KeyCorp reaffirmed a “buy” rating and issued a $16.00 price objective on shares of Yext in a report on Sunday, December 10th.
+One analyst has rated the stock with a sell rating, three have given a hold rating and three have issued a buy rating to the company.
+Yext currently has an average rating of “Hold” and an average target price of $16.00.

-A number of brokerages have issued reports on YEXT.
-Zacks Investment Research lowered shares of Yext from a “hold” rating to a “sell” rating in a report on Wednesday, March 14th.
-Piper Jaffray reaffirmed a “buy” rating and set a $16.00 price objective on shares of Yext in a report on Friday, March 9th.
-Finally, KeyCorp reaffirmed a “buy” rating and set a $16.00 price objective on shares of Yext in a report on Sunday, December 10th.
-One research analyst has rated the stock with a sell rating, three have given a hold rating and three have given a buy rating to the company’s stock.
-Yext has a consensus rating of “Hold” and an average price target of $16.00.
+Several hedge funds and other institutional investors have recently made changes to their positions in YEXT.
+Northern Trust Corp bought a new stake in shares of Yext in the 2nd quarter valued at approximately $1,779,000.
+Royal Bank of Canada bought a new stake in shares of Yext in the 2nd quarter valued at approximately $100,000.
+State Street Corp bought a new stake in shares of Yext in the 2nd quarter valued at approximately $1,739,000.
+California State Teachers Retirement System bought a new stake in shares of Yext in the 2nd quarter valued at approximately $287,000.
+Finally, SG Americas Securities LLC bought a new stake in shares of Yext in the 3rd quarter valued at approximately $354,000.
+38.78% of the stock is owned by institutional investors and hedge funds.

-ILLEGAL ACTIVITY NOTICE: This piece was first reported by Macon Daily and is the property of of Macon Daily.
-If you are viewing this piece on another publication, it was stolen and reposted in violation of U.S. and international copyright legislation.
-The correct version of this piece can be viewed at https://macondaily.com/2018/04/02/yext-inc-yext-president-sells-99552-00-in-stock-updated-updated.html.
+WARNING: This article was first posted by Macon Daily and is owned by of Macon Daily.
+If you are reading this article on another publication, it was stolen and reposted in violation of US & international copyright and trademark laws.
+The original version of this article can be accessed at https://macondaily.com/2018/04/05/yext-yext-president-sells-101836-80-in-stock-updated.html.

 Yext, Inc provides a knowledge engine platform that lets businesses manage their digital knowledge in the cloud in North America and Europe.
 The company offers Yext Knowledge Engine, a cloud-based global platform that enables businesses to control and manage their digital knowledge and make it available through its PowerListings Network of approximately 150 third-party maps, apps, search engines, intelligent GPS systems, digital assistants, vertical directories, and social networks.